Goal Setting: this month’s life skill

 Game based learning for kindergartners

-Short term goals are addressed in class each day.
-Students are trained on a skill each day, according to their age group.
+By using the SKILLZ program, American Family Martial Arts, addresses short term goals in class each day.
+Students are trained on a different skill according to their age group.
 At the end of the class, the students are given an opportunity to perform the skill for the instructor.
 When they have completed this skill successfully, they earn a stripe for their belt.
 These short-term achievements keep them motivated to continue to set new goals for themselves and work to accomplish them.

 As the students work towards earning all eight stripes on their belt during karate classes in Baton Rouge or Prairieville, they are ultimately working towards their long-term goals for the testing cycle.
 The long-term goal accomplishment will be finalized through testing where the students will perform all skills they have learned and, finally, receive the next belt in their level.
-And as an added bonus, goal-setting is addressed as part of our karate classes with a different life skill every month.
+American Family Martial Arts reviews the life skill of goal-setting as part of our karate classes.
+Each month features a different life skill.

 But not only does SKILLZ utilize the stripes and belt system, it also incorporates additional goals that students can work towards.
 This includes being a part of the STORM Team, which is a leadership program.
 Once children reach a certain rank and age, they move into our traditional style of Tang Soo Do and are on the path to earning a Black Belt at American Family Martial Arts.